heyjva/support/content/src/cloud/cloud-backup/cloud-backup-disable.md

 - You have administrator rights in Home Assistant
 - You have [enabled Home Assistant Cloud backups](/hc/en-us/articles/26294320337181/)
+- You're logged in to Home Assistant Cloud

 ## To disable Home Assistant Cloud backup